jamesmccomish/warplist/README.md

 # Warplist

-> Turn and cast into a whitelist for an NFT mint.
+> Turn any Warpcast post into a whitelist for an NFT mint.

 This project is intended to allow a creator on Farcater to cast about an upcoming NFT mint, and reward any follower who likes it with whitelist for the mint.